-Flash forward to 2019, telling a child to get you a belt, leads to so many questions and criticism from other parents you converse with or even should a child dare, tells another adult.
+Flash forward to 2019, telling a child to get you a belt, leads to so many questions and criticism from other parents you converse with or even should a child dare, tells another adult and brings up a panic or anxiety that authorities will be in your business.
 [And this is why we have so many misbehaved kids that turn into adults that shoot up schools – I’m just saying] So since it’s frowned upon to punish your children with objects that were used on us and we’re still alive to tell the story, here are a few other ways that we can establish a punishment to children and we can not feel so bad, we’ll actually have a little fun along the way.

 Remove all electronic devices from the access of the punished child.
 This includes, all laptops, tablets, phones, watches, game systems.
 Side note: if punished child requires to go on a laptop or tablet to complete a homework assignment, this is okay as long as you the parent are monitoring the site and time limit the child is using the tablet…being over their shoulder – they don’t like this but sounds fun to me.